Check here or call the hotline (575-646-6278) after 8pm on the day of Campus Observatory to see if it will be open or closed.

 You are required to turn in FOUR observation sheets for your observatory notebooks from each of your visits to the observatory.
-Please bring your own copies of the worksheets.
+Please bring your own copies of the worksheets (the sheets are on the last few pages of your lab manual).

 You must attend once during each half: